 - can be activated by pressing return or space.

-- is announced by screen readers as “Button” (no need to explicitly apply the ARIA button role)
+- is announced by screen readers as “Button”

 - unlike a link is not available to screen reader users within a dedicated list